 There is another option that is better in my own opinion.
 This option is free, it is secure, not invasive of privacy, and has a supportive community.
 It is Linux.
 Yes, there are many Linux distrubtions (linux distro) out there but there are three that is quite user friendly.
 Below are those three Linux distro.

-Since it is the obligatory Cybersecurity awareness month, thought this blog would be appropriate.
-If you search Cybersecurity you might be put off by the fact it looks complex, difficult to learn and understand, and looks like none technical individuals will not understand it.
-In my opinion Cybersecurity can be easily learned and understood by anyone.
+Since it is the obligatory cybersecurity awareness month, thought this blog would be appropriate.
+If you search cybersecurity you might be put off by the fact it looks complex, difficult to learn and understand, and looks like none technical individuals will not understand it.
+In my opinion cybersecurity can be easily learned and understood by anyone.

-There are an abundance of information out there about which Cybersecurity tips is the best.
+There are an abundance of information out there about which cybersecurity tips is the best.
 Below are my tips I believe that are practical and applicable to the everday individuals.

-Keeping up with Cybersecurity news can be overwhelming as there are a lot resources to look at.
+Keeping up with cybersecurity news can be overwhelming as there are a lot resources to look at.
 For me personally there are two resource that is my go to.

 This is my first entry.
 My website/portfolio is live.
 I will be updating and beautify this as I learn.